 I couldn’t believe that this was happening, but couldn’t believe that this baby was causing me so much pain and I felt horrible that I cried and cried and didn’t know if it was happiness, scared, afraid, or shock, it was just too much for me to bear, especially because of all the issues I had with my other babies.

 So, I put on my big girl panties and said to my husband “we can do this, if this is what God wants, then we will find a way to get through it!”.

-So, 3 months into the pregnancy I started to feel even worse, the pain, headaches, I couldn’t’ keep anything in, I was in/out of the hospital and all the doctors could say is “Ma’m please prepare yourself, your baby might not make it!”.
+3 months into the pregnancy I started to feel even worse, the pain, headaches, I couldn’t keep anything in, I was in/out of the hospital and all the doctors could say is “Mam please prepare yourself, your baby might not make it!”.
 This went on for 5 whole months – yes!
-5 whole months going into the clinic to get my fluids until it came a day where they could no longer find my veins and they had to put in a shunt and of course that didn’t go well, it was so painful and discomforting that they had no choice but to remove it.
+5 whole months going into the clinic to get my fluids until it came a day when they could no longer find my veins and they had to put in a shunt and of course, that didn’t go well, it was so painful and discomforting that they had no choice but to remove it.